 - Bottle-fed babies should be fed with their normal full-strength feeds if they will take it.
 Again, this will usually be in addition to extra rehydration drinks (described above).

 - Older children - offer them some food every now and then.
 However, if he or she does not want to eat, that is fine.
 Drinks are the most important, and food can wait until the appetite returns.

 Medication is not usually needed

 You should not give medicines to stop diarrhoea to children under 12 years old.
-They are unsafe to give to children, due to possible serious complications.
-However, you can give paracetamol or ibuprofen to ease a high temperature (fever) or headache.
+They are unsafe to give to children and can have possible serious complications.
+However, you can give paracetamol to ease a high temperature or headache.